ulucsahin/MedSpecSearch-v2/README.md

 - Gensim <br>
 - Pandas <br>

+### Data process example with iCliniq.ipynb
+This notebook shows how to process data from csv files so that we can feed it into neural network while traininig.

+Uses : <br>
+- DataLoader<br>

 ### Training and Saving Model.ipynb
 This notebook shows how to train and save a tensoflow model into hard drive.